Dr. Ir. A. H. Boerdijk's Super meccanograph (available as model plan 182)

 Attention: as per january 2014 the motor connected to the afore mentioned gear assembly and the motor connected to the penarms have been replaced by NEMA 17 steppermotors.
 Therefore the 56/57t gear has become obsolete.
 The arrangement of the gears has been changed conform the following pictures:

-img Note, that the Meccano springcord 58 in the picture above is not driving the papertable.
-The main drive for the papertable comes from the worm gear to drive the 133t gear connected to the papertable.
-I added the springcord to this assembly in a way, that the cord causes to push 133t gear against the wormgear continiously.
-The negative effects of the backlash of this gear assembly is now eliminated from the drawing and the papertable is running very smoothly without any vibration.
-I came to this insight some time after publishing the MP.
+img Note, that the worm gear is driving the papertable.
+I added the springcord to this assembly in a way, that the teeth of the 133t gear are continiously pushing against one side of the worm gear.
+The negative effects of the backlash of this gear assembly, sometimes caused by the movements of the drawing pen, is now eliminated from the drawing, whilst the papertable is running very smoothly without any vibration.
+I came to this insight after a close study of the drawings some time after publishing the MP.

 10 the Super Meccanograph as a 3D file